Behavioural change that sticks because progress is visible

 • YakTrak-powered AI

-One mention only: prompts lift goal quality, summarise coaching and surface patterns by behaviour and queue so leaders act on evidence, not opinion.
+Prompts lift goal quality, summarise coaching and surface patterns by behaviour and queue so leaders act on evidence, not opinion.

 What leaders run each week

-A simple rhythm that scales:
+A simple rhythm that scales

 • Monday priorities (15 mins): choose one or two behaviours per queue; set clear team goals.